Joustie/leostream-admin-cli/README.md

 This repository contains a command line interface (CLI) for the Leostream Connection Broker REST API.
 The CLI is written in Go and is compiled to a single binary that can be run on any platform that supports Go.
 Currently it can only fetch
 - pool assignments

+This is a work in progress
+## TODO
+- add more commands
+  - pool
+  - policy
+  - center
+  - gateway

+- add more tests
+- add more error handling
+- add more documentation
+- add more examples
+- add more output formats

 ## Installation